 WSU Snohomish County Extension – Sustainable Community Stewards are thrilled to be offering this series with a focus on a variety of environmental sustainability education in areas including Waste Reduction, Proper Recycling, Zero Waste Life Hacks, Reducing Food Waste, Reducing Consumption and Plastic Use, plus Composting!
 We are equally thrilled to be partnering with our Waste Wise Program colleagues at WSU Island County Extension and our community partners at Sno-Isle Library on this series.
-Registration is required.
+Past Session Recordings [Link]

 Upcoming 2021 Sessions

 These events are free and open to all!
-Register for one or all.
+Registration is required.

 May – ReThink!